no-be/odroid-c2/README.md

 # odroid-c2

 ## Files

-.log files are output of console during xen boot
+.log files are console output during xen boot
 .txt files are the DT nodes used for the test
-.debug shows output of addr2line
+.debug files show addr2line command output

 ## timer